-A student currently in "D" academic standing is restricted to part-time attendance and may use self serve Banner to register for a maximum of 11.5 credits.
+A student currently in "D" (Academic Probation standing) is restricted to part-time attendance and may use MyNCC to register for a maximum of 11.5 credits.
 "D" standing is the last step before academic dismissal.
-Students are urged to meet with a counselor in the Center for Educational and Retention Counseling (CERC) to discuss their academic plan and options before the priority registration schedule begins.
-Academic counseling, through CERC, is available to consider additional credits.
+Students are urged to meet with a counselor in the Center for Educational and Retention Counseling (CERC) to discuss their academic plan and options prior to enrolling for courses.
+Students in "D" standing seeking to enroll for 12 or more credits during a semester must meet with and request approval from a CERC counselor.